Clear and Present Danger (film)

 Clear and Present Danger is a 1994 American action thriller film directed by Phillip Noyce and based on Tom Clancy's 1989 novel of the same name.
-It is a sequel to The Hunt for Red October (1990) and Patriot Games (1992).
-All three movies featured Clancy's character Jack Ryan, though Ford only played the role in the last two.
+It is a sequel to The Hunt for Red October (1990) and Patriot Games (1992) and part of a series of films featuring Clancy's character Jack Ryan.
 It is the last film version of Clancy's novels to feature Harrison Ford as Ryan and James Earl Jones as Vice Admiral James Greer, as well as the final installment directed by Noyce.

 As in the novel, Ryan is appointed CIA Acting Deputy Director (Intelligence) (DDI), and discovers he is being kept in the dark by colleagues who are conducting a covert war against a drug cartel in Colombia, apparently with the approval of the President.
-The film premiered in theaters in the United States on August 3, 1994, and was a major financial success, earning over $200 million at the box office.
+The film was released in theaters in the United States on August 5, 1994, by Paramount Pictures, and was a critical and financial success, earning over $215 million worldwide.

 Plot

-A United States Coast Guard vessel intercepts and boards a U.S. registered yacht in the Caribbean Sea.
-Evidence shows that the ship's previous occupants, American businessman Peter Hardin and his family, were murdered by the occupying Colombian crew.
+A United States Coast Guard vessel intercepts and boards an American yacht in the Caribbean Sea.
+Evidence indicates the ship's owner and passengers, American businessman Peter Hardin and his family, were murdered by the occupying Colombian crew.
 CIA analyst Jack Ryan learns that Hardin was laundering money for the South American Cali Cartel.
 Drug lord Ernesto Escobedo ordered Hardin's murder for embezzling millions in drug profits.
 U.S. President Bennett, Hardin's close friend, discreetly authorizes National Security Advisor James Cutter to initiate covert operations in Colombia to destroy the cartel.

 Ryan is appointed acting Deputy Director of Intelligence when Admiral James Greer undergoes treatment for pancreatic cancer.
 Ryan requests Congress increase funding to support Colombians fighting the drug cartels, giving his assurance there is no U.S. military involvement.
 Ryan is unaware that Cutter will use the funds to assemble RECIPROCITY, a special forces team recruited by CIA operative John Clark, and aided by Robert Ritter, the CIA Deputy Director of Operations.
 President Bennett sends Ryan to negotiate with the Colombian government to allow the United States to seize Escobedo's assets, including $650 million hidden in off-shore accounts.
 Escobedo's intelligence officer, Colonel Félix Cortez, secretly orders the Cartel to ambush Ryan's convoy.
-Jack survives, though several colleagues are killed, including Dan Murray and FBI Director Emile Jacobs.
-Cortez's identity is ascertained after he murders Murray's secretary, Moira, who was an unwitting informant.
+Ryan survives, though several colleagues are killed, including Dan Murray and FBI Director Emile Jacobs.
+Cortez's identity is ascertained after he murders Jacobs’ secretary, Moira, who was an unwitting informant.